sogua1980/cis342/README.md

 Homework 4
 ---

+1. Write a regular expression to match a valid US phone number, assuming there are two acceptable formats: (315)1234567, (800)123-4567.
+Test your regular expression using `grep`
+2. Modify the regular expression you used in the previous question to only match Syrause area codes (315 and 680)
+3. Write a regular expression to match email addresses.
+4. Modify the regular expression you used in the previous question to only match syr.edu emails.
+6. What option of the find command do you use for finding all files with a certain permission?
+7. Use -type option of find command to find all "directories" in the home directory of a user named "foo" recursively.
+8. Use find command with -regex option to find all files that their names starts with a lowercase letter.

 1. Redirect *all* the printout of command `(echo t; rm ttt)` to a file of name `f`.
 Hint `(A; B)` means executing two commands `A` and `B` in sequence (without piping).
 2. Print all the processes in the system with name `bash`; hint: `ps aux` is the command to print all the processes in the system.